 - Infant oral health exams, which include risk assessment for caries in mother and child

 - Preventive dental care including cleaning and fluoride treatments, as well as nutrition and diet recommendations

 - Habit counseling (for example, pacifier use and thumb sucking)

 - Early assessment and treatment for straightening teeth and correcting an improper bite (orthodontics)

 - Repair of tooth cavities or defects

-- Diagnosis of oral conditions associated with diseases such as diabetes, congenital heart defect, asthma, hay fever, and attention deficit/ hyperactivity disorder
+- Diagnosis of oral conditions associated with diseases such as diabetes, congenital heart defect, asthma, hay fever and attention deficit/ hyperactivity disorder (ADHD)

 Pediatric dentists practice in a variety of locations including private practices, dental schools, and medical centers.
 Your pediatrician can help you find a pediatric dentist near your home.

 Pediatric dentists — the best care for children

 Children are not just small adults.
 They are not always able to be patient and cooperative during a dental exam.
 Pediatric dentists know how to examine and treat children in ways that make them comfortable.
 In addition, pediatric dentists use specially designed equipment in offices that are arranged and decorated with children in mind.